-- 11.2 At its October 2018 meeting The Thurrock Joint Health and Wellbeing Board agreed appointment of a Strategic Lead for Public Mental Health and Mental Health Transformation, to coordinate action across all stakeholders to transform and improve the adult mental health system in Thurrock in line with actions set out in this report.
-The post has now been filled, and the post holder will be accountable to a new Mental Health Transformation Board that will be a sub-group of the Health and Wellbeing Board. - 11.2 The key deliverable of the post will be a Mental Health Transformation Strategy Case for Change encompassing the priority areas set out in sections 4 to 10 of this report.
+- 11.1 At its October 2018 meeting The Thurrock Joint Health and Wellbeing Board agreed appointment of a Strategic Lead for Public Mental Health and Mental Health Transformation, to coordinate action across all stakeholders to transform and improve the adult mental health system in Thurrock in line with actions set out in this report.
+The post will be accountable to a new Mental Health Transformation Board that will be a sub-group of the Health and Wellbeing Board. - 11.2 The key deliverable of the post will be a Mental Health Transformation Strategy Case for Change encompassing the priority areas set out in sections 4 to 10 of this report.
 We would envisage this being complete towards the end of 2019. - 11.3 A high level action plan, developed from the recommendations from transformation work to date, set out in this report is supplied below as an appendix.